tridge/cuav/capturescripts/RasPi/README.txt

 quite large.
 It's recommended to use a LAN connection for this.

-Before uploading for the first time, some libraries need to be installed: pip3 install boto3 --user
+Before uploading for the first time, some libraries need to be installed: sudo apt-get install python3-pip screen pip3 install boto3 --user
+You may need to run the above command twice (it may crash the first time)

 Run the uploader via:
 ./dataupload.py